 After his new favorite game outgrew its beta shoes and finally saw the light of day as the official sales version 1.0, first game sessions on the domestic ISDN line in the Clanbase and Electronic Sports League (ESL, formerly ESPL) online began.
 From this point on, he watched the international clan scene with great interest and wrote the first individual game configurations.
 In early 2000, in addition to own UI themes and map packs, highly competitive 5on5 placement in the Top 100 of the ESL Amateur Series (EAS) followed.

 Eventually, the storm and stress period began with perfected clan sites and professional team start-ups that gave him the greatest pleasure in organizing and developing new tactics and web designs.
 In 2005, the graphic design displaced the top dog “Counter-Strike”.
 Gradually, his PC games became dusty and disappeared into the depths of the hard drive and a platform change (from PC to XBox 360) followed as well as the passion for the markup and style sheet language HTML and CSS.
-After reference titles such as “Dead Space 1-3”, the “Gears of War” series or “Max Payne 2”, with the new “Tomb Raider” a smooth transition to PlayStation 4 was possible, which now – in addition to Lara’s adventures – reached Phil’s Status Quo with “Overwatch”.
+After reference titles such as “Dead Space 1-3”, the “Gears of War” series or “Max Payne 2” and the newest “Tomb Raider” franchise a smooth transition to PlayStation 4 was possible, which now – in addition to Lara’s adventures – reached Phil’s Status Quo with “Overwatch”.